About

 Wikswo is the author of the several books of text and photographs, including The Hope of Floating Has Carried Us This Far (Coffee House Press), the novel A Long Curving Scar Where the Heart Should Be (Stalking Horse Press) and multiple anthologies and museum catalogues.
 Her work appears regularly in Guernica, Tin House, Gulf Coast, Conjunctions, LitHub, Warscapes, Kenyon Review, and others.

 Her forty major projects and commissions are published, exhibited, performed, presented, collected, archived and tour regularly at institutions and centers throughout the world.
-Wikswo’s projects have received multiple solo museum exhibitions in New York City and Berlin, are in the permanent collections, and appear regularly in museums, galleries and performance spaces including Brooklyn Museum, Ronald Feldman Gallery, Smithsonian Museum, Museum of Contemporary Art/LA MOCA, Berlin Jewish Museum, University of Southern California, New York University, Museum of Jurassic Technology, Museum of Modern Art (France), University of Missouri, Center for Contemporary Art (Santa Fe), F.A.C.T.
+Wikswo’s projects have received multiple solo museum exhibitions in New York City and Berlin, are in the permanent collections, and appear regularly in museums, galleries and performance spaces including Brooklyn Museum, ZKM, Ronald Feldman Gallery, Smithsonian Museum, Museum of Contemporary Art/LA MOCA, Berlin Jewish Museum, University of Southern California, New York University, Museum of Jurassic Technology, Museum of Modern Art (France), University of Missouri, Center for Contemporary Art (Santa Fe), F.A.C.T.
 Foundation for Art and Technology UK, and many more.

-In collaborative performance, Wikswo’s major video, text, and libretto commissions are funded by New Music USA and the National Endowment for the Arts, in longterm collaboration composers including Tom Flaherty, Veronika Krausas, Pamela Madsen, Andrea Clearfield, Anne LeBerge, Jen Kutler, Isaac Schankler, James Ilgenfritz, Arthur Kell, Bill Alves, and more.
+In collaborative performance, Wikswo’s major video, text, and libretto commissions are funded by New Music USA and the National Endowment for the Arts, in longterm collaboration composers including Tom Flaherty, Veronika Krausas, Pamela Madsen, Andrea Clearfield, Anne LeBerge, Isaac Schankler, James Ilgenfritz, Arthur Kell, Bill Alves, and more.
 Her solo performance work for radio, video, live proscenium, and in-situ venues include Wave Farm, St. Marks, Dixon Place, Pete’s Candy Store, Bowery Poetry Club, and Joe’s Pub.

 A Creative Capital grantee in Emerging Fields, her work has been honored by four National Endowment for the Arts Fellowships including one at the Lynchburg African American Cemetery, a National Endowment for the Humanities Fellowship, a Pollock-Krasner Endowed Fellowship, and multiple residencies at Yaddo.
 She has been an Endowed Visiting Professor and Visiting Artist in English, Human Rights, Creative Writing, Music/Composition, Performance, Gender Studies, African-American/Black Diaspora Studies, and Indigenous Studies at several universities including City College of New York, New York University, Colgate College, California College of the Arts, and California State University.